-Thanks to Andrew Yang and the Yang Gang, the energy surrounding basic income and solutions for 21st Century America is stronger than ever.
+The energy surrounding basic income and economic solutions for a healthy 21st Century America is stronger than ever.
 Income Movement started with a worldwide march for basic income spanning 30 cities, in 13 countries, on six continents.
-10,000 people showed up to demand a change.
-And that’s just the beginning.
+10,000 people showed up to demand change.
+This is just the beginning